Rochdale A.F.C.: 1907–1999

 Rochdale A.F.C. was formed in 1907.
 After World War I the Football League was expanded and the club unsuccessfully applied to join.
-In 1921 Rochdale was recommended to be included in the new Third Division North, and played their first League game at home against Accrington Stanley on 27 August 1921, winning 6–3.
+In 1921 Rochdale were included in the new Third Division North, and played their first League game at home against Accrington Stanley on 27 August 1921, winning 6–3.
 However, this first season ended with the club at the bottom of the League, having to reapply for membership.

+In 1958, the League was restructured with the two regional Third Division sections being combined into new national Third and Fourth Divisions.
+In the restructuring, Rochdale secured a spot in the Third Division but were relegated in last place at the end of their first season at this level.

-The club reached the League Cup Final in 1962 led by Tony Collins.
+The club reached the League Cup final in 1962 led by Tony Collins.
 This was the first time a club from the bottom league division had reached the final of a major competition – where they lost to Norwich City 4–0 on aggregate.
 Rochdale had beaten Southampton, Doncaster Rovers, Charlton Athletic, York City, and Blackburn Rovers on their route to the final.

 The club's first promotion came in 1969, earned by a team largely assembled by manager Bob Stokoe, though it was Stokoe's assistant, Len Richley who steered Rochdale to promotion after Stokoe moved to Carlisle United.
-In the early stages of the 1969–70 season, Rochdale topped the Third Division table, sparking hopes of a second successive promotion.
-The team's form significantly declined around Christmas 1969, however, and a failure to halt the team's decline led to the dismissal of Richley.
-He was succeeded by Dick Conner, who stabilised the club's form and steered them to a 9th-place finish.
+In the early stages of the 1969–70 season, Rochdale topped the Third Division table, but the team's form significantly declined around Christmas 1969, and a failure to halt the team's decline led to the dismissal of Richley.
+He was succeeded by Dick Conner, who stabilised the club's form and steered them to a ninth-place finish.
 The following three seasons saw the club finish in the lower reaches of the Third Division table, narrowly avoiding relegation each time.
 The board viewed merely surviving in the Third Division as unacceptable and replaced Conner with Walter Joyce for the 1973–74 season.
-This move failed to pay off, and Rochdale was relegated after a campaign in which they won only 2 of 46 league games.
+This move failed to pay off, and Rochdale were relegated after a campaign in which they won only two of 46 league games.

-The club finished bottom of the league in 1977–78 but was successful in their bid for re-election.
-Southport, which had finished one place above Rochdale, was demoted instead and replaced by Wigan Athletic.
-Rochdale finished bottom for a second time in 1979–80, but was again re-elected – by one vote over Altrincham.
+The club finished bottom of the league in 1977–78 but were successful in their bid for re-election.
+Southport, which had finished one place above Rochdale, were demoted instead and replaced by Wigan Athletic.
+Rochdale finished bottom for a second time in 1979–80, but were again re-elected, by one vote over Altrincham.
 In 1989–90 the club reached the fifth round of the FA Cup for the first time but lost 1–0 to Crystal Palace.

 Steve Parkin was appointed as manager in 1998, a period in which the success of the club improved significantly with the emergence of talented players such as Gary Jones, Clive Platt, Grant Holt and Kevin Townson.